Last Updated on 2 months by William

 It is also easy to remove, but you will need oil or petroleum jelly instead of soap.
 Water and oil are immiscible, so no water is required to remove solvent adhesives from materials or leather.
-Gently apply the oil and repeat the process until removed to remove the liquid nails.
+Apply the oil and repeat the process until removed to remove the liquid nails.

 Removal of Liquid Nails from Hair